-In my years of coaching people, I have discovered that there are people who are perfectly happy being miserable.
+Over the years, I have discovered that there are people who are happy being miserable.
 They may get attention and sympathy from others because of their misery.
-Misery gives them something to talk about even.

 In fact, He gives us a promise and offers us an exchange for misery in Isaiah 61:3:

 “To console those who mourn in Zion, To give them beauty for ashes, The oil of joy for mourning, The garment of praise for the spirit of heaviness; That they may be called trees of righteousness, The planting of the Lord, that He may be glorified.”